 LTRP Note: Lighthouse Trails believe that one of the reasons so many proclaiming Christians are turning to contemplative mysticism is because they have been following a non-biblical “Gospel” that has kept them from a true born of the Spirit (born-again) relationship with Jesus Christ.
 Thus, mystically-induced experiences take the place of that relationship.
-The following article by Dr. Harry Ironside explains what repentance (a requirement for salvation and being born-again – “except ye repent” – Luke 13:3-5) entails.
+The following article by Harry Ironside explains what repentance (“except ye repent” – Luke 13:3-5) entails.
 It may surprise a number of people when they discover what repentance really is.

 (From his book, Except Ye Repent)

 More and more it becomes evident that ours is, as once expressed, an “age of sham.”
 Unreality and specious pretense abound in all departments of life.
 In the domestic, commercial, social, and ecclesiastical spheres hypocrisy is not only openly condoned, but recognized as almost a necessity for advancement and success in attaining recognition among one’s fellows.

 Nor is this true only where heterodox religious views are held.
 Orthodoxy has its shallow dogmatists who are ready to battle savagely for sound doctrine, but who manage to ignore sound living with little or no apparent compunction of conscience.